-Shockingly enough, you can even eat your essential oils!
-This is a great way to do it, especially if your low on time.
+If you're low on time, but have heavy head full of unbearable pain, shockingly enough, you can even eat your essential oils!
 There are great herbs that are delicious in cooking or even in a nightly cup of tea such as lavender, rosemary, cinnamon, mint, and much more.
-The essence compound is part of the plant or herb you are ingesting, as we mentioned previously.
-Ingesting your essential oils takes a little bit longer to start working compared to aromatherapy or massage, but it’s a delicious way to benefit from them!
+The essence compound is part of the plant or herb you obtain through ingestion, as we mentioned previously.
+Ingesting your essential oils will cause it to take a little longer to start working compared to aromatherapy or massage, but it’s a delicious way to benefit from them!
 Always check to make sure the herbs you are eating or drinking are safe for your body.

 Before taking a holistic approach to healing yourself, you should always talk with a doctor or licensed professional before hand.
 Though migraines and headaches are a common annoyance that millions of people deal with on a daily basis, you should always be seen by a doctor if they are that severe.
 While migraines and headaches are usually just that - migraines and headaches...they can still pose as a threat for underlying issues.
 Always check with your doctor to make sure your migraines aren’t something more serious before using essential oils as a treatment.

-Migraines and headaches are an incredibly difficult condition to live with and it is so exhausting trying to find remedies that will help control them as well as lingering symptoms that they bring.
+Migraines and headaches are incredibly difficult conditions to live with and in turn, is so exhausting trying to find solutions that will help control them as well as lingering symptoms that they bring to finally be remedied.
 Luckily, it only takes a little bit of time to find the products mentioned above.
-Also, it doesn’t take long to use them and reap the benefits they have to offer.
+Also, you don't have to be using them for very long before you are able to reap the benefits they have to offer.